IntoTheVoid-61/Warehouse-Pathfinder/README.md

 For specific warehouse configurations and generated layouts, please refer to the examples in the example.py file.

-The project is actively developed and updated frequently.
+This is a simplified and optimized version of an algorithm from the paper: https://doi.org/10.14743/apem2025.3.541

 ## Features
 - Interactive warehouse creation with Pygame GUI